-(On Demand) An sociological examination of the nature of inequality, the causes and consequences of prejudice and discrimination, the varying patterns of majority- minority interactions and relationships in society, and an analysis of patterns of dominant-minority group relations ranging from assimilation to genocide.
-Race and ethnic relations from a global view will be examined, especially globalization and its impact on indigenous populations, and indigenous resistance to globalization, and global justice movements.
+(On Demand) A sociological examination of the global nature of racial/ethnic diversity, the causes and consequences of prejudice and discrimination, varying patterns of interaction and relationships in society from assimilation to genocide, colonialism and post-colonialism impact on indigenous populations, indigenous resistance (or counter-frame) and anti-racist movements.
+Emphasis on the United States is to show, through a comparative approach, that it is not unique.
+Countries selected for comparison will vary.
 Prerequisite: SOCI 2013 or consent of instructor.